enmanuelmag/Email-Summarizer-MCP/README.md

     - `email-password`: Your email app password.
     - `email-port`: The port for the IMAP server (default is 993).
     - `email-client-type`: The type of email client (default is 'gmail').
+    - `email-prompt`: Custom prompt for summarization (default is 'Summarize the following emails: {{emails}}').
+Must include `{{emails}}` to insert the email content.

 ## Future work

 I'll be working on:
-- Improving the email summarization logic.
+- [x] Allow execute action as marking emails as read, deleting, etc.
+- [x] Allow override default prompt for the summarization.
-- Adding more filters and options for email retrieval.
+- [ ] Adding more filters and options for email retrieval.
-- Allow fetch whole body information of the email (text, HTML, attachments, etc.).
+- [ ] Allow fetch whole body information of the email (text, HTML, attachments, etc.).
-- Allow execute action as marking emails as read, deleting, etc.
-- Add support for multi email accounts.
-Maybe change the env vars to an array of objects with user and app password.
-- Allow override default prompt for the summarization.